zagrosman/Students/ImageMagic.md

 ![image](https://user-images.githubusercontent.com/17006122/147692247-2d04f152-edf9-4fc1-9331-6fa6cc416929.png)

-Enjoy the tool for your image conversion and modification
+Enjoy the tool for your image conversion and modification.
+For more details see: https://legacy.imagemagick.org/Usage/anim_basics/

 **Good Luck**